-From Years 7 to 9, we cover a broad span of history from the Roman Empire through to the dropping of the atomic bomb on Hiroshima in 1945.
+From Years 7 to 9, we cover a broad span of history from the ancient Silk Road through to the dropping of the atomic bomb on Hiroshima in 1945.

 Students have the opportunity to look at the conquest of England from 1066, the power struggles and rivalry of the Tudors and Stuarts, the barbarism of the Transatlantic Slave Trade, the horrors of World War One and the rise of dictatorship in the interwar period.